High-Risk Non-Melanoma Skin Cancer Clinic

 WHY SEEING A DERMATOLOGIST IS IMPORTANT IF YOU ARE A TRANSPLANT RECIPIENT

-Organ transplant recipients have a much higher risk of skin cancer than the general public due to the need for long term immunosuppressive medications.
-Due to immunosuppression, skin cancers can behave more aggressively than in non-transplant patients and unfortunately occasionally can be fatal.
-Seeing a dermatologist after receiving a transplant is important for early detection and timely management of skin cancer.
+Transplant recipients have a much higher risk of skin cancer than the general public due to the need for long term immunosuppressive medications.
+With immunosuppression, skin cancers can behave more aggressively than in non-transplant patients and, unfortunately, can occasionally be fatal.
+Seeing a dermatologist is important for early detection and timely management of skin cancer.

 WHAT TO EXPECT AT YOUR APPOINTMENT

 In addition to a thorough skin exam, patients will receive detailed education regarding their individual risk of skin cancer.
-Patients will also receive education on measures to reduce their risk of developing skin cancer, how to perform a self-skin exam, and how to identify a lesion concerning for skin cancer.
+Patients will also be taught ways to reduce their risk of developing skin cancer, as well as how to perform a self-skin exam and how to identify skin changes that may be concerning.
 An individualized follow-up plan will be provided based on your skin cancer risk.

 RESEARCH ADVANCES PATIENT CARE